MLeidel/Ochat/README.md

 On exiting the program, the conversation is not ended (deleted).
 Upon starting the program you are prompted to either start a new conversation or continue the previous one.

-The conversation is _temporary_ stored in a file called 'conversation.json'
+The conversation is _temporary_ and stored in a file called 'conversation.json'

 The program only saves each current conversation.
 Past conversations are not labeled and stored, but would be reflected in the 'log' until you delete the log (Ctrl-D).